xs-embedded-llc/cdbus/README.md

 ### Target Build

 There is also a script to build a cross-compiled version of the library (*build_target.sh*).
 This needs to up modified for the particular build environment.
 In particular, a CMake toolchain file must be specifed (*cmake.toolchain*) which should be located in the top-level path defined by *CMAKE_TOOLCHAIN_PATH_PREFIX*.
 Furthermore a shell script (*environment-setup*), if present in the same toolchain path, will be sourced prior to building the target library.
 Additional details on cross-compiling under CMake can be found [here](http://www.vtk.org/Wiki/CMake_Cross_Compiling).

+### Building Main Loop Back-ends

+It is possible to control which main loop back-ends are built.
+By default, the build scripts will attempt to build all the main loop back-ends (libev and Glib).
+To **disable** a specific main loop back-end a CMake macro can be defined.

+To disable the libev main loop the following CMake macro needs to be defined when generating the Makefile:

+   # ./build_host.sh -DCDBUS_NO_LIBEV_LOOP=1

+Likewise, to disable the Glib main loop pass the following macro to CMake:

+   # ./build_host.sh -DCDBUS_NO_GLIB_LOOP=1

+At least one main loop back-end must be built in order to effectively use CDBUS.
+In the future additional main loop implementations will likely be handled in a similar manner.

 ### Installation